 The average cost for sinking foundation repair ranges from $600–$3,000.

-In this video, This Old House general contractor Tom Silva addresses a wet basement.
+In the video below, This Old House general contractor Tom Silva solves wet basement problems and shows host Kevin O’Connor how to waterproof a basement.

 • Sealing cracks with epoxy resin